Tom Wesselmann: 1965–1970

 Beginning in 1965, Wesselmann made several studies for seascapes in oil while vacationing on Cape Cod and in upstate New York.
 In his New York City studio, he used an old projector to enlarge them into large-format works.
-This series of views, called the Drop-Out series were constructed from the negative space around a breast.
+These views, called the Drop-Out series were constructed from the negative space around a breast.
 The breast and torso frame one side of the image while the arm and the leg form the other two sides.
 This series of works would become one of the most recurrent themes in the 1970s.
 He started working on shaped canvases and opted for increasingly large formats.

 He worked constantly on the Bedroom Painting series, in which elements of the Great American Nude, Still Lifes and Seascapes were juxtaposed.
 With these works Wesselmann began to concentrate on a few details of the figure such as hands, feet, and breasts, surrounded by flowers and objects.
 The Bedroom Paintings shifted the focus and scale of the attendant objects around a nude; these objects are small in relation to the nude, but become major, even dominant elements when the central element is a body part.
-The breast of a woman concealed behind a wall appeared in a box among Wesselmann's sculpted still life elements in a piece entitled Bedroom Tit Box, a key work that “...in its realness and internal scale (the scale relationships between the elements) represents the basic idea of the Bedroom Painting”.
+The breast of a woman concealed behind a wall appeared in a box among Wesselmann's sculpted still life elements in a piece entitled Bedroom Tit Box, a key work that "...in its realness and internal scale (the scale relationships between the elements) represents the basic idea of the Bedroom Painting".